Skip to main content

-Sub-Interface Support to Colocation Physical Port
+Sub-Interface Connections to a Colocation Physical Port

+Sub-interfaces are a construct used on network devices to divide a single physical or virtual interface into multiple logical Layer 3 network interfaces.
 When a routed interface on a network device is connected to a port where multiple 802.1Q tagged traffic is transmitted, this routed interface can be configured as trunk port, by dividing a single interface into multiple logical layer 3 network interfaces.

 Support of the sub-interface features for Network Edge: